nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 3a.
 The information format entered is invalid

     * 3a1.
-WardWatch shows an error message.
+WardWatch shows an incorrect appointment format error message.

       Use case resumes at step 1.